Best Japanese Series on Netflix from funny series to thrillers, LGTB friendly and more!

 Atelier, called Underwear in Japanese (アンダーウェア) is a series about the world of fashion, specifically about women’s lingerie.
 The series bears a certain resemblance to the famous and well-known movie “The Devil Wears Prada.”

-Mayuko is a recent fashion design graduate who moves to the big city (Tokyo) to achieve her dream of working in the fashion industry.
+Mayuko is a recent fashion design graduate who moved to the big city (Tokyo) to achieve her dream of working in the fashion industry.
 Mayuko gets a job as an intern at a Ginza boutique called Emotion.
 The owner of the Mayumi Nanjo company is the most renowned lingerie designer in the world.
 You can imagine the rest, right?
 Exactly, Mayuko and Mayumi will have a complicated, love-hate relationship.
-Mayuko discovers a world of glamour unknown for her until now, but at the same time she doesn’t disagree with some of Mayumi’s ideas or her concept of feminine beauty.
-And despite the disagreements and the fact that she causes problems for the company on several occasions, Mayumi seems to like Mayuko and see potential in her.
+Mayuko discovers a world of glamour unknown to her until now, but at the same time, she doesn’t disagree with some of Mayumi’s ideas or her concept of feminine beauty.
+Despite the disagreements and the fact that she causes problems for the company on several occasions, Mayumi seems to like Mayuko and sees potential in her.

 Whether you like fashion or not, Atelier is a good series, with just 13 chapters that can be easily viewed in a short time.